 UI is not only a thing for designers

-UI for a developer is about HTML and CSS, so that’s something we can do (and learn at first), and there’s just enough possibilities with these two guys to design an app without graphic design skills.
+UI for a developer is about HTML and CSS, that’s something we can totally learn and implement, and there’s just enough possibilities with these two guys to design an app without graphic design skills.

 UX/UI isn’t a swear word

-I finally opened to the idea that maybe it was worth having a look at it and at least know what all the fuss is about.
-And I found out UX is really interesting.
+UX has been all over the place for a few years now.
+At some point I finally thought that, maybe, it was worth having a look at it, and at least know what all the fuss is about.
+And I found out UX is really interesting (side note from the future: a few years later, although I’m still not a fan of implementing UI myself, I’m very much passionate about the whole UX process).
 Instead of seeing it like an unwanted task, I switched my mind to seeing it as a problem to solve.
 And you know what?
-Solving problem (or better, finding and providing solutions) is one of the main reasons I love coding!
+Solving problems, finding and providing solutions, is one of the main reasons I love coding!

 So now that (I hope) I convinced you that UX/UI were not a drudgery but just one more aspect of software engineering, I’ll tell you how I put in practice some of the concepts I’ve learned about UX thanks to online courses and articles.